Kiuryy/Leftside_Back/README.md

 </a>

 ## Release History
-See the [Release History](https://github.com/Kiuryy/Leftside_Back/releases) for an overview about all versions, or the less detailed [Changelog](changelog.txt).
+See the [Release History](https://github.com/Kiuryy/Leftside_Back/releases) for an overview about all versions.

 ## License